lakshmipathyarjun6/kinematic-motion-retargeting/src/GRABMotionSequenceIO/README.md

 # Exporting and Importing Data from the GRAB Dataset

 This plugin imports data from the <a href="https://grab.is.tue.mpg.de/">GRAB dataset</a>, which serves as the source for all our original motions, into Maya.
+It does not assume any previous plugin has been used.
+It can be thought of as the entry point into the framework.

 ## Getting started